-How to configure: After selecting Ping Failure event type, the system will turn Relay Output to short state, light the DO LED and continuously ping the target device.
-When the ping failure for Reset Time timeout, the system will turn the Relay Output to open state and turn off the DO LED for Hold Time.
-After the Hold Time timer is timeout, the system will turn Relay Output to short state and lengthen DO LED.
+How to configure: After selecting Ping Failure event type, the system will turn Relay Output to short state and continuously ping the target device.
+When the ping failure occurred, the switch will turn the Relay Output to open state for a period of Reset Time.

+After the Reset Time timeout, the system will turn the Relay Output to close state.
+After the Hold Time timer is timeout, the switch system will start ping the target device.